-And XSS vulnerabilities are also particularly common: in a survey of 1,599 Plugins by security vendor Wordfence, nearly half of the vulnerabilities found were XSS-related.
+And the XSS vulnerabilities are also particularly common: in a study of 1,599 plugins by the security vendor Wordfence, almost half of the vulnerabilities found were XSS-related.

-Fortunately, the most important safeguards against this type of hack are simple: regular updates to close security holes and a firewall that screens out suspicious scripts.
-What else you can dowe show in our latest blogpost.
+Fortunately, the most important protective measures against this type of hack are very simple: regular updates to close security gaps and a firewall that screens out suspicious scripts.
+What else you can do, we show in our latest blog post.

 International WordPress Awards

 The first International WordPress Awards (IWP) are being planned.
 The goal of the awards, according to organizer Pragmatic, is "to recognize the extraordinary effort and talent on display from thousands of WordPress developers, designers and agencies across the world."
-The WP community can currently vote on the award categories in a two-minute poll.
+In a two-minute poll, the WP community can currently vote on the award categories.

 100,000th .blog domain

-In 2016, Knock Knock Whois There LLC - a subsidiary of Automattic - paid approximately 20 million US dollars for the rights to the .blog top-level domain.
-It recently registered its 100,000th domain.
-63 percent of it was assigned by Automattic itself.
+Knock Knock Whois There LLC - a subsidiary of Automattic - paid around 20 million US dollars for the rights to the .blog top-level domain in 2016.
+Recently, the 100,000th domain was registered.
+63 percent of these were assigned by Automattic itself.

 WPMU DEV Checkup 2.0

-This topic is of course not about the performance of a website, but about how you can improve your own everyday life and quality of life.
-In his podcast, Vladimir Simovic from perun.net talks about how WordPress and self-employment have helped him to combine work and family life.
+This topic is not about the performance of a website, of course, but about how to improve your own everyday life and quality of life.
+In his podcast, Vladimir Simovic of perun.net shares how WordPress and self-employment have helped him combine work and family life.

 SiteLock buys security startup Patchman

 The security provider SiteLock has acquired the startup Patchman.
-The Dutch offer security software for web hosts that automatically fixes vulnerabilities and removes malware.
-Before the takeover, SiteLock was used by approximately 2.2 million WordPress sites .
-The acquisition doubles SiteLock's customer base from six to 12 million websites.
-Four million of those run at WordPress .
+The Dutch company offers security software for web hosts that automatically fixes vulnerabilities and removes malware.
+Before the acquisition, SiteLock was used by about 2.2 million WordPress sites .
+The acquisition doubles SiteLock's customer base from six million to 12 million websites.
+Four million of these run on WordPress.